The 7th Saga

-The 7th Saga is a turn-based role-playing video game developed by Produce! and published by Enix for the Super Nintendo Entertainment System in 1993.
+The 7th Saga is a 1993 role-playing video game developed by Produce! and published by Enix for the Super Nintendo Entertainment System.
 The game made innovative use of a radar system during gameplay.
-It featured 7 playable characters of various types including humans, an elf, a dwarf, robots, a demon, and an alien.
+It featured seven playable characters of various types including humans, an elf, a dwarf, robots, a demon, and an alien.
 Each character has unique items and spells.

 The game Mystic Ark was planned to be marketed as a sequel to The 7th Saga in North America, but the game was only ever released in Japan.